Planning a trip to Scotland? Here are 25 amazing things to do in Dundee! Your complete guide to the city starts right here…

 20) Eat fish and chips at the Tailend

 We’re well known for our love of deep-fried foods in Scotland, which you can read more about in my recent blog post on 25 things to eat in Scotland.
-However, there’s more to our love affair with deep-fried foods than deep-fried Mars Bars, trust me.
+However, there’s more to it than deep-fried Mars Bars, trust me.

 However, there are also a few more more usual offerings on their menu.
 Well, unusual for a chippie at least!
 I’m talking seared scallops, tiger prawns, grilled halloumi and lots more.
 You can also sit in and eat at their basement restaurant if you want to be a little bit fancy – order a glass of champagne for the full experience!

 Dynasty is inspired by the renaissance and neo-classical eras and it’s about as opulent as it gets.
 This isn’t the kind of place you rock up to in your hoodie and trainers.
 There’s a lot of gold, a Sistine Chapel-style ceiling, and a beer garden decorated with props from Game of Thrones.

 23) Eat brunch at Pacamara

 There are a lot of great brunch places in Dundee.
 I’ve already mentioned the Flame Tree Cafe and there’s also The Bach in Albert Square in the centre of town.
 And don’t forget the unassuming but lovely Tartan Coffee House in the west end, a regular haunt of mine.
 However, I think Pacamara on the Perth Road has to be my favourite.

 The menu at Pacamara has everything from brioche french toast with bacon and maple syrup, to poached eggs and avocado, to their wonderfully decadent bubble and squeak benny, which is perfect for mopping up the excesses of the night more.
 They also do great coffee.

 24) Flex some muscles at the climbing centre

 If that’s the case then the climbing centre in Dundee, Avertical World, is a great place to visit.
+It’s a bit of a hidden gem when it comes to Dundee attractions but it’s definitely worth a visit.
 I’ve been a couple of times and the staff are so friendly and welcoming.
 So much so that when I went with my friend I thought she actually knew the instructor, because they were making in-jokes within about the first five minutes of arriving.